music-encoding/music-encoding.github.io/community/mei-by-laws.md

 ### 5.1 Members

 The Board consists of nine (9) elected members plus one (1) member designated by each Host Institution (for details see 7 Host Institutions).
 All members of the Board (elected and designated) have the right to participate in decision-making processes established by the Board.
-Any member of the Board may resign from the Board on written notification to the administrative chair (see below).

 ### 5.2 Meetings